seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 refreshDeviceInfoOnce()
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Refreshes the device status one time.
-The device information will be refreshed and updated to DeviceInfo objects.
-If there is any update on DeviceInfo, then hkwDeviceStateUpdated delegate function defined by HKWDeviceEventHandlerDelegate will be called.
+The device information will be refreshed and updated to ``DeviceInfo`` objects (defined in DeviceInfo.h).
+If there is any update on ``DeviceInfo``, then ``hkwDeviceStateUpdated`` delegate function defined by ``HKWDeviceEventHandlerDelegate`` will be called.
 From there, you can see which device has been updated and what was the reason of the update.

 **Signature:**
 	``- (void) refreshDeviceInfoOnce;``